Zooglon/qms/Readme.md

 -- text around the number of quotes like 'the average time to quote depends on the complexity of your quote but is usually a maximum of 4 weeks'.
 -- Ensure all but concrete slab and mezz floor have the grant text added -- Update form completon text
+-- Add colour picker option to the form - can I tweak product image size?
+-- Full screen the map? especially on mobile - check google maps options -- Option for colour picker/palet - maybe link to new tab? or add in with building image? - ADDED aas popup

 <h4>END Have dones - </h4>